billg-splunk/javashop-otel/README.md

 ssh ubuntu@your.ec2.ip.address
 ```

-For the rest of the lab we are going to be assuming you are starting from the root directory:
+For the rest of the lab we are going to be assuming you are starting from the project's root directory.

+Let's go there now:

 ```
 cd ~/javashop-otel-TKO-23